WebComponentsGuide/webcomponents.guide/learn/javascript/events-in-more-detail.md

 ### Event Listener Objects

-So far we've covered how to add event listener functions, but it is also possible to pass an _object_ to `addEventListener`.
+So far we've covered how to add event listener functions, but it's also possible to pass an _object_ to `addEventListener`.
 The passed _object_ should have a `handleEvent()` function, and whenever `dispatchEvent()` is called the object's `handleEvent()` function will be called instead.

-This might not sound super useful, but one big benefit of doing this is that it keeps the `this` _context_, which might otherwise get lost.
+Using an object like this allow the event system to keep the `this` _context_, which might otherwise get lost.
 Consider the following code:

 ```js
 class Logger {